Charon89/TIICOT_test/README.md

 # TIICOT_test

-To start app locally use "npm run dev"Server and Client will run concurrently
+To start app locally use "npm run dev" - Server and Client will run concurrently

 To run Server use "npm run server"